anton-dergunov/anton-dergunov.github.io/_pages/cv.md

   - Gained expertise in performance analysis of serial and parallel software; algorithmic, threading and machine-dependent performance optimization; CPU and hardware architecture; parallel, concurrent and distributed software research and development (`MPI`, `OpenMP`).
   - Developed a capability to represent knowledge about performance issues in applications (using `Python` code) and their automatic detection for [Intel VTune Amplifier](http://software.intel.com/en-us/intel-vtune-amplifier-xe) and [Intel Advisor](https://software.intel.com/en-us/intel-advisor-xe) products. (`Knowledge Representation`)
   - Defined metrics and methodologies to identify parts of an application that are best suited for execution on CPUs or for offload to a coprocessor, and implemented a tool for automatic detection.
-  - Implemented [Performance Assistant](https://web.archive.org/web/20151022144828/https://software.intel.com/en-us/node/561522) in [Intel Trace Analyzer and Collector](http://software.intel.com/en-us/intel-trace-analyzer) for automatic detection of performance issues in MPI applications, based on my [PhD thesis](https://search.rsl.ru/ru/record/01005013870). (`C++`, `MPI`, `Knowledge Representation`)
-  - Full-cycle development (design, prototype, research, review, documentation, planning, implementation, etc.) of threading and performance profilers [Intel VTune Amplifier](http://software.intel.com/en-us/intel-vtune-amplifier-xe) and [Intel Performance Tuning Utility](http://software.intel.com/en-us/articles/intel-performance-tuning-utility) from scratch, including major data visualization and data provider components. (`C++`, `Java`, `Python`, `OpenMP`, `SQLite`) Mentorship (5 collegues).
+  - Full-cycle development (design, prototype, research, review, documentation, planning, implementation, etc.) of the threading and performance profiler [Intel VTune Amplifier](http://software.intel.com/en-us/intel-vtune-amplifier-xe) from scratch, including major data visualization and data provider components. (`C++`, `Java`, `Python`, `OpenMP`, `SQLite`) Mentorship (5 collegues).
-  - Implemented a new approach for source-level performance information visualization in [Intel VTune Amplifier](http://software.intel.com/en-us/intel-vtune-amplifier-xe) and [Intel Performance Tuning Utility](http://software.intel.com/en-us/articles/intel-performance-tuning-utility), unlocking new usage models for senior performance engineers.
+  - Implemented a new approach for source-level performance information visualization in [Intel VTune Amplifier](http://software.intel.com/en-us/intel-vtune-amplifier-xe), unlocking new usage models for senior performance engineers.
-  - Refactored central components using the MVVM pattern and introduced "true" unit tests with a TDD approach, reducing code duplication and bug backlog while continuing to develop new features.

 - **Lecturer, Research Advisor**, [Lobachevsky State University of Nizhni Novgorod](http://unn.ru/eng) (2009 - 2012)
   - *Research and teaching courses in Artificial Intelligence and Machine Learning.*
   - Supervised 3 bachelor and 5 master students on topics including artificial intelligence, machine learning, natural language processing, software verification, parallel programming, and software engineering.
   - Developed and taught courses "Artificial Intelligence" (2010, 2011), "Databases and Expert Systems" (2009-2012).
-  - Assisted with the [Distributed and Outsourced Software Engineering project](http://se.inf.ethz.ch/courses/2012b_fall/dose/ (2011, 2012), providing support for student projects.

 - **Software Development Engineer**, [Mera Networks](http://mera.ru/) (October 2003 - February 2006)
   - *Telecommunication software implementation.*
-  - Developed software for emulating cellular base stations. (`C++`, `Java`, `Bash`, networking) Mentored 3 colleagues.
+  - Developed software for emulating cellular base stations. (`C++`, `Java`, `Bash`, `networking`) Mentored 3 colleagues.
   - Contributed to a major redesign of the software's data model, significantly improving execution speed and memory consumption, allowing support for previously unsupported data volumes.